Roundaround/mc-fabric-custom-paintings/assets/modrinth.md

 ### Mod configuration

+The easiest way to manage mod configuration (for client-side/single player settings) is through the UI.
+From the main menu, navigate to the configuration page to adjust your settings from within the game.

+**TODO: Screenshot config screen**

 The mod has multiple configuration files to tweaking mod behavior.
 There is some client-side only configuration hosted in the main config folder inside your Minecraft's installation folder as well as world-specific configuration inside the save file (`world` on servers) folder.